connectedway/OpenFiles/LINUX.md

 # Install Kerberos

-The SMB build of openfiles kerberos.
+The linux-smbfs build of openfiles uses kerberos.
 You can install this with:

 ```